-The 980 Pro is a top-tier SSD from Samsung that fits perfectly to the needs of professional users.
-So, if you are a gamer or someone who wants the maximum of your thousand dollar computer setup, you should go for 980 Pro.
+The 980 Pro is a top-tier SSD from Samsung that fits perfectly the needs of professional users.
+So, if you are a gamer or someone who wants the maximum of your thousand-dollar computer setup, you should go for 980 Pro.
 The only condition to get the most out of your 980 is to have an available PCIe 4.0 M.0 NVMe slot.

-But, the 970 Evo is suitable for most of the users because it works on the PCIe 3.0.
+But, the 970 Evo is suitable for most users because it works on PCIe 3.0.
 It is a more general SSD option for everyone with any needs.
-Now, I would say that its performance is more than enough for most of the users including the gamers.
-But, still the read write speed is comparatively low because of its PCIe 3.0 interface use.
+Now, I would say that its performance is more than enough for most users including gamers.
+But, still, the read-write speed is comparatively low because of its PCIe 3.0 interface use.

 So, if you are thinking to choose the best SSD for yourself, I have provided all the information you would need in this article below.
 So, let’s get started.

 Note: I am talking about Samsung 970 EVO not 970 EVO Plus.

 Related Comparison: Samsung 980 Pro vs Samsung 970 EVO Plus (1TB)